Estimated reading time: 20 minutes

 So, I updated him on our friend’s life status.

-Neither of us is suffering a crippling illness nor in such sad financial shape that we can’t afford a hot meal.
+Neither of us is suffering a crippling illness nor is in such sad financial shape that we can’t afford a hot meal.

 Dinner Celebrations